Skip to main content

 The subject consists of the following activities:

-2. Participation in follow-up tutoring at the practice center.
+2. Participation in follow-up tutoring at the practice center

 Evaluation

-ordinary period
+Ordinary period

-Complementary assessment period
+Complementary evaluation period

-Plagiarism or copying someone else's work is penalized at all universities and, according to the Coexistence rules of the University of Vic - Central University of Catalonia, constitute serious or very serious offences.
-That is why in the course of this subject the plagiarism or misappropriation of other people's texts or ideas (see What is considered plagiarism?) and improper or undeclared use of artificial intelligence in an activity automatically results in a suspension or other disciplinary action.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in suspension or other disciplinary measures.

-To cite texts and materials appropriately, consult the academic citation guidelines and guidelines available on the UVic Library website.
+To cite texts and materials appropriately, you must consult the academic citation guidelines and guidelines available on the UVic Library website.

 Methodology